Nelusha enjoys sharing information about beautiful Sri Lanka.

 Difficulty level: 2.5/5

-Horton Plains is a favourite destination among wildlife enthusiasts as the vast evergreen forest landscape surrounded by flowing streams and mushy swamps offers shelter to an astounding number of mammals, reptiles and birds.
-Horton Plains is also a fantastic camping destination for adventure traveller.
+Horton Plains is a favourite destination among wildlife enthusiasts as the vast evergreen forest landscape surrounded by flowing streams and mushy swamps offer shelter to an astounding number of mammals, reptiles and birds.
+Horton Plains is also a fantastic camping destination for the adventure traveller.